At Davos, Blinken calls a pathway to a Palestinian state a necessity for Israeli security

 He said what is different now is the mindset of leaders in the Arab and Muslim world on integrating Israel into the region and that he feels "a fierce urgency" because "we're in the midst of what is human tragedy in so many ways in the Middle East right now — for the Israelis and Palestinians alike."

-His comments come as a key Iranian official graces the same hallways of the glitzy event in the Alpine snows of Davos: Iranian Foreign Minister Hossein Amirabdollahian is sitting down for a one-on-one chat with CNN’s Fareed Zakaria later Wednesday.
+His comments come as a key Iranian official graces the same hallways of the glitzy event in the Alpine snows of Davos: Iranian Foreign Minister Hossein Amirabdollahian warned fighting could intensify in the region if Israel doesn't end its campaign.

+“Today, we are witnessing genocide in Gaza and the West Bank, this means that war is ongoing so there is possibility of extension,“ he said in a talk.

+He also acknowledged a Tuesday missile strike on Pakistan — calling it part of a fight against "terrorism" — said Iran targeted Israeli sites in Iraq this week.
+The moves threatened to further ignite violence in the Middle East.

-A day earlier, Saudi Arabia's foreign minister, Prince Faisal bin Farhan, said during a Davos panel that his country agreed “regional peace includes peace for Israel” and responded “certainly” when asked if Saudi Arabia would recognize Israel as part of a larger political agreement.
+Saudi Arabia's foreign minister, Prince Faisal bin Farhan, said during a Davos panel Tuesday that his country agreed “regional peace includes peace for Israel” and responded “certainly” when asked if Saudi Arabia would recognize Israel as part of a larger political agreement.

 “But that can only happen through peace for the Palestinians, through a Palestinian state,” he said.